mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Removal or reduction of lodash & underscore

 Both lodash and underscore are used extensively throughout the app.
 These cases may be found by searching for where 'underscore' is imported or by searching for an underscore followed by a period.
-The latter is important because app.js sets the underscore to be a global ("window.\_").
+The latter is important because app.js sets the underscore character to be a global ("window.\_").

+Underscore is not as well maintained as is lodash, so lodash should be used as needed.
+Note that underscore is used extensively in the app_server.
+It is used in about 15 files in the client code.

+There are certainly cases where lodash is helpful, but uses of underscore could be replaced by lodash.
+Also, rather than globally making the underscore character a reference to the entire lodash library, it would be better to import just the lodash functions needed.
+Also, rather than lodash, using native JS functions such as map, filter, etc. would be good.

 ## Removal of jQuery

 Modern Ember recommends removing jQuery, using standard DOM access routines instead.
 Our file app.js sets $ globally to jQuery, so finding all instances will involve both searching for imports of jQuery and for $ (whether "$." or "$(").
+Note that we cannot completely eliminate jQuery because the selectize package depends on it.

 ## Removal of moment